 Being a running enthusiast, if you haven’t spared a thought for your hip muscles, think again!
-It’s not just for your butt to look nice that you need to exercise it, weak hips are also the cause for common running injuries.
-By learning various Hip strengthening exercises for runners, you can improve fitness, minimize the risk and tone your posterior in no time!
+It’s not just for your butt to look nice, weak hips are also the cause of common running injuries.
+By learning various hip strengthening exercises for runners, you can improve fitness, minimize the risk and tone your posterior in no time!

 What’s with the Hip Connect?

 You might think that by running, you are working your hip muscles, but the fact is that the hip muscles need to be strengthened with specific hip exercises.
 As hips give the legs stability while running, having them stronger is vital.
 Any weakness in this area results in excess movement at the hip as well as the knee.
 Weak hips can often lead to injuries like Runner’s knee, IT band syndrome, shin splints, and many common running injuries.